29 West Main Street

 Tuesday Evenings 6:00 to 8:00 PM

 Our collections team is working diligently to process and make available the excellent recent acquisitions.
-We are very pleased to welcome our second, full time AmeriCorps individual, Logan McDonald this year.
-Logan has been working hard on cataloguing the new acquisitions into the collections, adding to our digital Upshur County History Encyclopedia [A major project that will be ongoing for quite some time] where we will be digitally copying a vast range of research materials that we have put together at the Repository.
+We are very pleased to welcome our third, full time AmeriCorps individual, Laiken Boyd this year.
+Laiken has been working hard on cataloguing the new acquisitions into the electronic system [adding more than a thousand items already] to our nearly 20,000 catalogued totals.
+She has also added many items to our Upshur County History Digital Encyclopedia [A major project that will be ongoing for quite some time] where we will be digitally copying a vast range of research materials that we have put together at the Repository.
 This format will allow various types of materials to be combined in a format that will be much more user friendly.
 It will also connect to our digital collections storage system known as PastPerfect], and make working on this journal, and the upcoming summer exhibit much easier.
-If you haven’t already met Logan you will get to know him a bit better from materials later on in this (2017) journal.
+If you haven’t already met Laiken you will get to know her a bit better from materials later on in this (2018) journal.

-The collections project is making strides forward and we have now added nearly twenty thousand plus entries into the digital catalogue.
+The collections project is making strides forward and we have now added thousands of entries into the digital catalogue.
 This project has allowed us to move far beyond what we had been able to do with just paper cataloguing in the managing, indexing, and retrieving of our vast and growing collection of important Upshur County documents, artifacts, photographs, etc. We use this digital system every day to find specific items from our vast and growing collections.
 We have purchased the upgrade edition of PastPerfect software and will be getting our systems improved over the next few months.

 There is always a great need at the Repository.
 Of course volunteer assistance is certainly at the top of the list.
 It is also very expensive to maintain the collection with correct archival processing and storage.
 Archival storage supplies are very costly since they must have the special qualities that protect the artifact and, at the same time, remain stable for many years.
-Acid free, ultraviolet protecting, materials are quite expensive and if you would like to make a donation, say of a hundred dollars or more, to allow us to maintain a constant stock of these supplies, please contact us.
+Acid free, ultraviolet protecting, materials are quite expensive and if you would like to make a donation, perhaps choosing one of the previously listed special gift items to allow us to maintain a constant stock of these supplies, please contact us.
 We are also very happy to assist the public with any needs in archival storage and preservation.

 It does take an enormous amount of work to make the Repository a professionally operated research center, artifact and document collection, and center of the Society’s office operations.
-A small, but very dedicated, core of workers including Veneda Mills Gower (who records all memberships, sales, prepares membership correspondence, and much more), Amy W. Tenney, Noel W. Tenney, Linda Wygal, Michael Phillips, Don Henderson, Jr. and others, all make up that team.
-We’re very pleased to welcome Diane Orsburn Hanline, Blaine Jack, Thomas Andrews, and Jennifer Stout as dedicated volunteers this year.
+A small, but very dedicated, core of workers including Veneda Mills Gower (who records all memberships, sales, prepares membership correspondence, and much more), Amy W. Tenney, Noel W. Tenney, Linda Wygal, Michael Phillips, Diane Orsburn Hanline, Blaine Jack, Jennifer Stout, Don Henderson, Jr., and others as dedicated volunteers this year, all make up that team.
 We are also extremely pleased to have the continuing assistance of Karon King and Lemoyne Wentz, who add their contributions to our publication and research efforts.
 Their results are evident with ongoing additions to our publications list each year.

-We continue to work with West Virginia Wesleyan College and have been pleased to receive various Upshur County materials from Brett Miller, Archivist for WVWC.
+We continue to work with West Virginia Wesleyan College and have been pleased to receive various Upshur County materials from Brett Miller, newly appointed Director of the Library for WVWC.
 Brett is working to get the microfilmed WVWC documents online along with the possibility of converting the Republican Delta newspaper microfilm to digital for future online search ability.
+We were pleased to host his Public History class last fall at the Repository.

 We would welcome your volunteer contribution to help with the many tasks of collection processing, research, and general repository duties.
 When you visit the Repository now, we want you to notice that the entire place has a much more “spic and span” look to it thanks to the weekly volunteer time of Karon King.
 Thanks Karon, and we appreciate her efforts on researching genealogical info for inquiries as well as assisting with the family information piece for this issue.
 We are also adding new shelving in the storage area and hope that the entire Repository will have a much more organized look in the near future.
-We had a significant water line leak from the bathroom water heater this past fall and although none of our collections were damaged in any way, it did make a floor mess to contend with for several days.
+We now have a new roof on the repository that gives us a much more secure system for our collections.

 We are always happy that those of you who use our resources see the fruit of your efforts.
 Many individuals have shared a copy of their publication with the Repository and we always love being remembered in that way.
 Some of these works are also featured on our publication sales list.